faithvoid/plugin.programs.xsky/README.md

-# xSky - Bluesky client for XBMC4Xbox
+# xSky - Bluesky / AT Protocol client for XBMC4Xbox

 A functional, decentralized and easy to use social media network, right on your Xbox.